 What rules apply outside the EU?

-When sending products to destinations outside the EU, you must enclose special customs documents with your shipment.
+When sending goods to destinations outside the EU, you must enclose special customs documents with your shipment.
+When you print address labels via Send Direct, Send Direct business or Pacsoft Online the customs EDI will be created simultaneously and will be sent to the receiving customs.
+Handling in customs in the receiving country will then be faster.
 See all the required information about customs clearance.

 Useful to know about goods transported by air